jonrandoem/sscuttlizr/README.md

 $jappixNickName = "davZ";

 // Animate JappixMini?
+// Note that the animation only occurs if $jappixAutoConnect equals false
+// and if $jappixGroupChats is an empty array or is not defined.
 $jappixAnimate = true;

 // Group chats to join at launch (you must provide an array of strings here)